 Apply A Hydrating Toner

-If you’re looking for a natural toner, you can try The Moms Co.’s natural vitamin C daily face toner, formulated with green tea, niacinamide, and aloe vera that help maintain an even skin tone and reduce redness and inflammation. .
+If you’re looking for a natural toner, you can try The Moms Co.’s natural vitamin C daily face toner, formulated with green tea, niacinamide, and aloe vera that helps maintain an even skin tone and reduce redness and inflammation.

 Exfoliate Twice A Week